mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/storage/static-local-volume/index.md

 For this tutorial, **do not deploy** using all of the default settings as described in the [Quick start][quickstart].

-This distinction between provisioning and deployment is important because some addons might depend on the storage class provided by the `localvolumeprovisioner` addon and might fail to start if it is not configured yet.
+This distinction between provisioning and deployment is important because some addons depend on the storage class provided by the `localvolumeprovisioner` addon and fail to start if it is not configured yet.

 ### Provision the cluster and a volume